 Dry Cleaner Soil Testing

-Soil and groundwater contamination is a possibility from most historical and current dry cleaning facilities.
-Various types of dry cleaning solvents have been utilized since the early 1900s, but the most commonly used substance has been tetrachloroethylene (PCE).
-Older dry cleaning facilities tend to have a higher potential for contamination because the older machinery lacked secondary containment and tank-tightness features.
-Other potential sources of subsurface contamination exist in the onsite sewer and drainage system, as well as waste storage areas.
-Modern facilities can have upgraded equipment with leak prevention systems, and operate using environmentally friendly solvents.
-However, its the historical releases of PCE that could still pose environmental concerns for landowners.
+Some level of a subsurface release, however slight, is a reasonable expectation at any historical dry cleaner site.
+In general, older dry cleaning facilities have a higher potential for contamination.
+This is because of the prevailing use of PCE prior to the 1990s.
+Moreover, older machinery typically lack the secondary containment and leak-prevention features that newer devices comprise.
+Other potential pathways of PCE subsurface contamination exist in the onsite sewage and drainage system, as well as waste storage areas.
+Modern facilities can upgrade equipment with leak prevention systems, and also operate using environmentally friendly solvents.
+However, its the historical releases of PCE that could still pose environmental concerns for landowners well into the future.

 Dry Cleaner Remediation